LAbou-Assaleh/Last-of-the-Weave/PROGRESS.md

 ## Known Issues

-- None at this stage (core gameplay implementation)
+- None at this stage (advanced movement implementation)